DIS-SIN/cloud-requests/.github/ISSUE_TEMPLATE/new-account-request.md

 **On what platforms do you need an account?**

 AWS is our standard Cloud platform.
-If selecting Azure or GCP, please provide reason.
+If selecting Azure or GCP, please provide reason below.

+(Select an item by adding an `x` with the notation:  `[x]`)

 - [ ] AWS
 - [ ] Azure